cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [Open Force Field.][openff]
 We're very happy to be working with the Open Force Field initiative, and we make extensive use of their software infrastructure in our work.
 A good place to start is with the [documentation examples][openff1] on building and interacting with molecules, and a [set of notebooks][openff2], which show how to use the toolkit to parameterise a system and run a short simulation in OpenMM.

 [OpenMM.][openmm]
 All of our atomistic molecular dynamics simulations are performed through OpenMM.
-A few tutorials are available [here][openmm-tut], with more to follow I believe.
+A cookbook demonstrating a few protocols is available [here][openmm-tut].
+Additionally, teaching materials from a recent workshop can be found [here][openmm-summschool], and tutorials demonstrating the OpenMM toolkit on the Google Colab framework from the paper ["Making it rain: Cloud-based molecular simulations for everyone"][making-it-rain-paper] can be found [here][making-it-rain].

 [BioSimSpace / SOMD.][bss]
 Python framework for biomolecular simulation, includes a [set of tutorials][bss-tut] for common simulation types.
 [Our own tutorials][somd-qube] written with Julien Michel's lab show how to use SOMD in protein-ligand binding and hydration free energy calculations with different force fields.